-After using the Kingwin MTX425SW MutantX mid tower case for a few years, its about time I got the chance to try out this cool new Helios 910R (as in Red) mid tower case by Azza.
-The red and black color combination is very attractive also has very generous room inside.
+After using the Kingwin MTX425SW MutantX mid-tower case for a few years, it’s about time I got the chance to try out this cool new Helios 910R (as in Red) mid-tower case by Azza.
+The red and black color combination is very attractive also has a very generous room inside.

-It has lots of huge fans (some with red LED's) to keep your computer running cool at all times.
+It has lots of huge fans (some with red LEDs) to keep your computer running cool at all times.
 There are 4 extra USB ports on the front panel and also an audio and mic port for easy access.
-It also fits nicely in your budget for only about $80 (check the price comparison link above for latest prices).
+It also fits nicely in your budget for only about $80.

 The red and black color combination is one that I am beginning to enjoy now.
 The red LED fans just add to the attractiveness of this case.
 There is a huge 230mm round fan on the side that sits right on top of your processor to suck in air.
 There are pre-drilled holes on the bottom of the case that will help get rid of heat from the power supply.
 Unlike my old MutantX case, this Helios 910R has four rubber feet to elevate the case so air can better flow in or out.

-The front panel has four USB, an audio and a mic ports for easy access.
+The front panel has four USB, audio, and mic ports for easy access.
 The power and reset buttons are also on the same lane with the hard drive and power LEDs accompanying them.
 The front panel also easily comes off when you need to pop-out the covers for each optical drive bay.
-There are a total of 9 drive bays that you can use on the front, but whose going to use all nine?
+There are a total of 9 drive bays that you can use on the front, but who’s going to use all nine?
 The very top one (or you can move it if you want) can be used for a floppy drive or card reader type of drive.

-The rear-end has the usual expansion slot, power supply and other motherboard port openings.
-It also has a 120mm exhaust fan vent and right below are two holes to be used for water cooling pipes.
+The rear-end has the usual expansion slot, power supply, and other motherboard port openings.
+It also has a 120mm exhaust fan vent and right below is two holes to be used for water cooling pipes.
 Other than that, the rear-end looks as good as it should.
 All you are going to use it for is to shove all your cables in the back.

-All of the slot covers that also have holes in them are held in place with thumb screws.
-Basically, this case is full of holes in a good way that enables better air flow.
-There are two pre-drilled grill opening on the bottom of the case, one for the power supply and the other for another fan if you please.
+All of the slot covers that also have holes in them are held in place with thumbscrews.
+Basically, this case is full of holes in a good way that enables better airflow.
+There are two pre-drilled grills opening on the bottom of the case, one for the power supply and the other for another fan if you please.